 Be Your Own Accountability Buddy: When choosing a goal, you need to be accountable for it.
 Try not to be reliant on other people because they are not always on the same page as you nor available when you are.
 Don’t let their barriers become your barriers.

-Choose Approach Over Avoidance Goals: When nutting out your actions to achieving your goal choose an action which will lead to you gaining something positive rather than depriving you.
-For example, if you are trying to become healthier, start with talking nice walks along the beach or joining an interesting dance class.
-You are gaining something to your life this way.
+Choose Approach Over Avoidance Goals: Choose an action which will lead to you gaining something positive rather than depriving you.
+For example, if you are trying to become healthier, start with taking nice walks along the beach or joining an interesting dance class.
+You are gaining something this way.
 Leave the dieting out of it for now.

 Relapse Is Ok: Relapse is returning to the old behaviour that you were trying to get rid of, and the reason why people give up when they muck up their resolutions – even to the point of waiting for a year to start back up again.
 Relapse is a normal part of any behaviour change; so don’t be put off by it.
 Just get back on the horse, or your treadmill, or whatever the new habit was.
 Persistence is the key to success in anything.